michaelwnau/ussf-portal-cms/README.md

 - `TEST_USERNAME` (string)
 - `TEST_EMAIL` (string - used to log in to Admin UI)
 - `TEST_PASSWORD` (must be a string at least 8 chars - used to log in to Admin UI)
+- `PORTAL_PATH` (for local dev only - path to the ussf-portal-client directory on your machine)

-Environment variables for Postgres are set in the `docker-compose.yml` file.
+Environment variables for Postgres are set in the `docker-compose.services.yml` file ran from `ussf-portal-client` directory.

 - POSTGRES_USER: keystone
 - POSTGRES_PASSWORD: keystonecms